 The last type of armor in existence is the satin .

-A weft thread pass above a warp thread Then below three or four following warp threads.
+A weft thread pass above a warp thread Then below the three or the next four warp threads.

-This technique creates a particularly shiny appearance but satin fabrics are fragile : floating threads can be snagged.
-Satin is rarely used in men's shirts, so we will not discuss it.
+This technique creates a particularly shiny appearance but satin fabrics are fragile The loose threads can be attached.
+Since satin is rarely used in men's shirtmaking, we will not discuss it further.

 THE weft thread (blue) pass above of a warp thread (black), then below the next three or four warp threads, and so on.